 To compete, your dog must be:

-- Bitches in season are not eligible to enter and may not be on the grounds of the event.
+- Bitches in Season are not eligible to enter and may not be on the grounds of the event.

 The first step is to find a training class for Spaniel Field Trials at your local AKC club.
 Some offer practice sessions and you might find someone willing to take you out to work your dog.
 Training involves retrieving and game-finding using seen and hidden dummies and learning good directional control.